 A worker (excluding a day laborer; the same applies hereinafter) can take child care leave for his/her child until the child reaches one year of age upon applying to the employer on two occasions by dividing the leave.
 (If his/her spouse also takes child care leave for the child, the worker can take child care leave for the child for up to one year until the child reaches one year and two months of age.
 In certain cases where continued leave is found to be necessary even after the child becomes one year old, until the child becomes one year and six months old, and in certain cases where further leave is found to be necessary even after the child becomes one year and six months old, until the child becomes two years old.)
-An employer may not reject a request for leave from a worker satisfying the requirements (Article 5 and Article 6, paragraph (1) of the Child Care and Family Care Leave Act)
+An employer may not reject a request for leave from a worker satisfying the requirements (Article 5, Article 6, paragraph (1) and Article 9-6 of the Child Care and Family Care Leave Act).

-Child care leave may also be taken by fixed-term workers satisfying the following:
+\ Child care leave may also be taken by fixed-term workers falling under the following:

-It is not evident that the term of a labor contract (if a contract is renewed, the contract after renewal) expires by the day on which the relevant child becomes one year and six months old.
+It is not evident that the term of a labor contract (if a contract is renewed, the contract after renewal) expires by the day on which the relevant child becomes one year and six months old (or 2 years old in the case of a leave up until the child becomes 2 years old).